Tactical frivolity: Portland ICE protests

 Protesting Immigration and Customs (ICE) presence, Portland's response to counter federal officials' misleading narrative–which has characterized the city as a war zone–leaned on improv theater and ridiculous costumes.

 Dressing-up "dismantles their narrative a little bit," Jack Dickinson, also known as the "Portland Chicken," told Willamette Week.
 "It becomes much harder to take them seriously when they have to post a video saying Kristi Noem is up on the balcony staring over the Antifa Army and it's, like, eight journalists and five protesters and one of them is in a chicken suit."

+Other ICE protests

+Protests in April, 2026 at ICE facilities outside Broadview in Chicago included as many as 350 dildos in what protesters called it "Operation Dildo Blitz".